eminisrafil/Java-Algorithms-and-Data-Structures/README.md

   they are in order, using as few moves as possible.*

   Use priority queues with the Hamming & Manhattan priority functions to create a solver test client for your game.

+*Files with my name and email address on top, are the ones I authored.